nbarnes/cpu_analyst/README.md

 Effect of CPU Cores on Equipment
 ================================

-Each CPU core applied to an item reduces the mass and power costs of that item.
+Each CPU core applied to an item reduces the mass and power (or 'constraints') costs of that item.
 Each CPU beyond the 1st will have a reduced effect.
 A single CPU core will reduce the constraint costs of the item by -10%.
 Two CPU cores will reduce the costs by -19%.
 An item may include 0 to 5 cores reducing constraint values (plus additional cores for ability items).
 See below for the complete list of % effects.

 1 core  = -10%; 2 cores = -19%; 3 cores = -27%; 4 cores = -34%; 5 cores = -41%